Information School, Faculty of Social Sciences

 Our masters courses develop well-rounded professionals.
 We can bring you up to speed with the latest technology and management techniques.
 But we're also deeply concerned with the social, ethical and moral implications of the data revolution.

 About the course

-You'll need at least a 2:2 in any subject plus relevant work experience.
+You'll need at least a good 2:2 and you would normally be expected to have some library or related work experience.
 Most applicants have around 12 months' experience but we are flexible.
 Please contact us with any queries about your work experience.